GerbenJavado/LinkFinder/README.md

 Optional:
 Clicking the extension icon in Chrome allows you to add domains to the whitelist.
 You can remove domains from the whitelist by clicking on the title (LinkFinder) in the extension.

+You can now whitelist domains on a domain, adding `zomato.com, zmtcdn.com` to the whitelist will scan all JS files coming from zmtcdn.com on zomato.com. it is also possible to use a wildcard (`zomato.com, *`) so that it will only scan all JS files on zomato.com.

+# Upcoming Features
+- Notifications when there's a newer version of LinkFinder available.

 # Final Notes
 - This is still in development stage and there might be some bugs or imperfections.
 Feel free to submit an issue whenever you find one.